Our Approach

 Furthermore, the advent of AI not only requires significant new energy production, which prevents new renewable energy sources from displacing fossil fuels, but also causes increased resource extraction and biodiversity loss as well as the depletion of fresh water.

 While it is imperative that we urgently reduce carbon emissions, we must find ways to do so in ways that contribute to reducing ecological overshoot and respecting planetary boundaries.
-New Zealand has significant existing and potential hydropower and storage assets, which can provide a fully renewable grid with far less resource extraction and ecological damage than if individual household renewable systems, for example.

 We need to consume less and better, waste less, and innovate to ensure that any technologies developed to address climate change do not do so at the expense of other natural boundaries.